 So what about another product?
 Well, If You Had An E-Book On Making Money From Selling Audio Products In Clickbank for instance, you could have an entirely different market.

 You can do a lot of guess work when it comes to choosing which market is best for your product.
-Generally though,
+Generally though, The Best Strategy Is To Actually Research The Market First.

 This means, taking a look at the existing products on the market, checking out some websites in that niche, signing up for some e-mail newsletters in that niche and reading the statistics.